 • tell a health worker about it, for the purpose of obtaining medical or psychological assistance, including counselling.

-In addition, if you have a disability or vulnerability that could affect your ability to comply with a direction you should also contact the Commission.
+If you have a disability or vulnerability that could affect your ability to comply with a direction, you should also contact the Commission.

 The notice, summons or direction will be accompanied by contact details of a Commission officer you can speak to.